yaopen4/Laila-Tov/docs/FEATURES.md

 - [V] View a history of all previously submitted sleep records
 - [V] See read-only recommendations and notes posted by their consultant
 - [V] View the baby's page, which is also accessible to the linked coach for data review

+### Admin Functionality
+- [V] under the "הזמנות קיימות" status column, give the admin the power to revoke an invitaion.
+- [V] after opening the page of a coach data, let the admin get into the baby's bage by clicking on the baby's name.
+- [V] make the default invitaion for coach
+- [V] Ensure that when an invitation code is generated in Firebase, a placeholder user record is created in the database with the assigned role ("parent" or "coach") and associated email.
+The invitation code must be valid only for that email, expire after one use or after 30 days, and assign the correct role upon successful sign-up.
+During sign-up, validate the provided email and code before activating the user account and granting access to the app.
+- [V] make all the necesary changes to the firestore rules so all the admin functionality works. keep in mind the @User Access.md file and try to make as little changes to the firestore rules as possible.